Caitlin Foord: Sky Blue FC (2013–15)

 After being listed on Sky Blue's preseason roster for the 2016 NWSL Season, Foord did not participate in preseason training and did not play for Sky Blue during the 2016 season.
-In December 2016 it was reported that Foord would not play in the NWSL in 2017 either as she was signing with a team in Japan.
+In December 2016, it was reported that Foord would not play in the NWSL in 2017 as she was signing with a team in Japan.
 Reports later emerged about poor long-term conditions for players in terms of housing, travel, and training facilities.

-Loan to Perth Glory, 2014–16
+Perth Glory (2014–16)

 In August 2014, Foord signed a one-year deal to join Perth Glory for the 2014 W-League season.
 In 12 appearances for Perth, Foord scored 5 goals.

-Foord re-signed with Perth of the 2015-16 W-League season.
-On 2 January 2016 Foord suffered a broken collar bone that required surgery.
+Foord re-signed with Perth of the 2015–16 W-League season.
+On 2 January 2016, Foord suffered a broken collar bone that required surgery.
 This injury ruled her out for the remainder of the season.

-Return to Sydney FC, 2016–17
+Return to Sydney FC (2016–17)

-On 13 September 2016, Sydney FC announced that Foord had signed with the club.
-She would be returning to the club where she had previously played for four seasons.
+On 13 September 2016, Sydney FC announced that Foord had re-signed, returning to the club where she had previously played for four seasons.
 In 10 matches for Sydney during the 2016-17 W-League season, she played 766 minutes and scored 2 goals.

-Vegalta Sendai Ladies, 2017
+Vegalta Sendai Ladies (2017)

 In January 2017, Japan Women's Football League club Vegalta Sendai Ladies announced that the club had signed Foord on a one-year deal.
-Foord four goals in 17 games for the club and reported having a challenging time adapting to the unrelenting Japanese training schedule.
+Foord scored four goals in 17 games for the club and reported having a challenging time adapting to the unrelenting Japanese training schedule.

-Second return to Sydney FC, 2017–20
+Second return to Sydney FC (2017–20)

 On 15 December 2017, after her season had concluded in Japan, Foord returned to Sydney FC and re-signed for the 2017-18 W-League season.
 Foord scored 3 goals in 6 games and helped Sydney FC qualify for the playoffs.
-In the semi-final match against the Newcastle Jets Foord suffered a ruptured Lisfranc ligament which would require surgery.
-This injury would force her to miss the 2018 grand final against Melbourne City.
+In the semi-final match against the Newcastle Jets, Foord suffered a ruptured Lisfranc ligament which required surgery.
+The injury forced her to miss the 2018 grand final against Melbourne City.
 Melbourne won the game 2–0.

 In the 2018–19 W-League season, Foord scored her second career W-League hat-trick on 9 December 2018 against the Brisbane Roar.
-Her three goals helped Sydney to a 5–1 victory, ending their three-game losing streak.
+Her three goals helped Sydney to a 5–1 victory, ending a three-game losing streak.

 Foord briefly returned to Sydney for the 2019–20 W-League season, scoring 2 goals in 9 appearances before leaving early to pursue an opportunity with Arsenal in January 2020.